 Joint accounts

-If the deceased held a joint current account or savings account with someone else, the rules are different.
-The surviving account holder becomes the sole owner of the account and the money in it automatically — no probate is required for this.
-Barclays will update the account to the surviving holder’s name only.
+If the deceased held a joint current account or savings account with someone else, the surviving account holder becomes the sole owner of the account and the money in it automatically, under the right of survivorship – no probate is required for the account to pass.
+Barclays will update the account to the surviving holder’s name only and issue new stationery.

 Probate and the £50,000 threshold